Our Management Team

 We do not treat deer management as a narrow task.
 It is a long-term responsibility involving safety, evidence, welfare, sound judgement and the ability to work across very different landscapes.
 Estates, woodland creation schemes, conservation areas, vineyards, golf courses and other sensitive sites all demand a slightly different standard of thinking.
 Our role is to bring that thinking together in a way that is calm, professional and dependable.

-Andrew – Deer Manager Contractor
+Andrew – Deer Management Contractor

 Andrew brings more than twenty years of experience in arboriculture, woodland management and deer management, making him a particularly valuable part of the team on projects where woodland structure, access and deer pressure need to be considered together.